shehreendheda/katacoda-scenarios/logsintrov2/managelogs/intro.md

 This activity provides an overview of Indexes, Archives, Rehydrate from Archives, and Data Access in Logs Configuration.

-When you start activity, a fictional ecommerce app, Storedog, will be brought online and instrumented with Datadog for data collection.
-The app has a Ruby-based store-frontend and Python-based discounts and advertisements services.
+When you start activity, a fictional ecommerce app, Storedog, will be brought online in a Docker environment and instrumented with Datadog for data collection.
+The app has a Ruby store-frontend and Python discounts and advertisements services.

 When you are ready to begin, click **Start Scenario**.